jefftranter/misc/VideoGame/README.md

 It is recommended to use sockets for the ICs.

-It can be powered from a 9 volt battery, 6 1.5 volt cells, or any unregulated source of 8 to 15 volts DC.
+It can be powered from a 9 volt battery, 6 1.5 volt cells, or any unregulated source of 8 to 15 volts DC (e.g. wall wart).

 Video and audio outputs should be connected to a TV or monitor with composite video and analog audio input.
 The design is for NTSC video but should also work in PAL video mode if the AY-3-8500 chip is used instead.
+To work with a TV with RF input an external RF modulator will be needed.

 Using the DIP switch, select one of the four games to play.
 Select game options: speed fast/slow, paddle size large/small, ball angle